Definitions and interpretation

 39. Unless otherwise agreed, no delay, act or omission by a party in exercising any right or remedy will be deemed a waiver of that, or any other, right or remedy.

-40. This Agreement will be governed by and interpreted according to the law of Jersey.
-All disputes arising under the Agreement will be subject to the exclusive jurisdiction of the Jersey courts.
+40. This Agreement will be governed by and interpreted according to the law of England Wales.
+All disputes arising under the Agreement will be subject to the exclusive jurisdiction of the courts of England and Wales.

 You may contact Itriom Limited by email at email@example.com.